 As a 25-year industry veteran, Mr. Hagan brings a customer-centric approach to sales and marketing that focuses on developing business strategies with the right tactical solutions.
-He is committed to data center planning founded on core business principles, such as gaining a competitive edge, lowering cost to operate, preserving capital, expanding markets and increasing profits.
+He is committed to data centre planning founded on core business principles, such as gaining a competitive edge, lowering cost to operate, preserving capital, expanding markets and increasing profits.

-Mr. Hagan is the author of numerous white papers and articles for industry periodicals and is a frequent speaker at industry events including Tier1, 7x24 Exchange, Data Center Dynamics, AFCOM's and CoreNet Global.
+Mr. Hagan is the author of numerous white papers and articles for industry periodicals and is a frequent speaker at industry events including Tier1, 7x24 Exchange, Data Centre Dynamics, AFCOM's and CoreNet Global.
 Prior to joining Lee Technologies, Mr. Hagan held senior management and sales positions with Liebert, Hitachi, SunGard and Danaher Corporation.
 He holds a BS in manufacturing engineering from Miami University in Oxford, Ohio.

 John Lusky is the Director of Electrical Engineering for the Design/ Build Division of the Service Group at Lee Technologies.
-His current responsibilities include the estimation and design of critical power systems related to data center environments.
+His current responsibilities include the estimation and design of critical power systems related to data centre environments.

 With more than 14 years experience in the design, construction, integration, and installation of industrial facility controls and critical power systems, John continues to challenge the status quo in the engineering field.
 His extensive background in process control and industrial automation has given him an in-depth understanding of various control systems and insight into the interactions present in highly redundant systems spanning multiple disciplines in a critical environment.
 John has developed a number of extremely robust but cost-effective solutions that allow the systems to be expanded in modules as the load increases.

-As a 10 year veteran in critical cooling systems, Tuan brings a diverse approach to critical system design to the data center industry.
+As a 10 year veteran in critical cooling systems, Tuan brings a diverse approach to critical system design to the data centre industry.
 His experience spans facilities assessments, calculations of projected future growth and solutions for allowing smooth transitions of development stages.

 Scott Walsh P.E., LEED A.P. is a LED accredited professional engineer for the Design/Build Division of the Service Group at Lee Technologies.
 Scott’s current responsibilities include field investigation and verification; equipment selection and specification; load calculations; verification of design documents for code compliance; drafting; production of working construction documents; and field coordination.